 The Musical History of Nashville

-The best known name tied to Nashville’s history in music is Elvis Presley.
-Although he wan’t born in Nashville, he made countless visits and had significant influences on the city’s music history.
+The best-known name tied to Nashville’s history in music is Elvis Presley.
+Although he wasn't born in Nashville, he made countless visits and significantly influenced the city’s music history.
 He was the most famous man in the world for a long time, and since Nashville was said to be his favorite city in the world, one can imagine the influence he gave Nashville’s music scene, along with the influence it gave him.

-Another high point of Nashville’s music history is the huge influence of the jazz movement that took place here.
-Not only was their an enormous focus on jazz in the past in Nashville, but it still exists today.
-With places like F. Scott’s Restaurant and Jazz Bar and the Jazz Workshop, there is still a large jazz scene in the city.
-However, the thing that Nashville, Tennessee is best known for is its being the capitol of the country music world.
+Another high point of Nashville’s music history is the huge influence of the jazz movement here.
+Not only was there an enormous focus on jazz in the past in Nashville, but it still exists today.
+There is still a large jazz scene in the city with places like F. Scott’s Restaurant and Jazz Bar, and the Jazz Workshop.
+However, Nashville, Tennessee, is best known for being the capital of the country music world.

 Being that it is the location of the Country Music Hall of Fame, many of the biggest names in country music have come from this influential city.
-It is where country music began and it’s influence in the genre today holds strong.
-Some of the most famous names that came out of Nashville are the Allman Brothers, Hank Williams, and Liz Kilgo.
-Many country singers reference Nashville as being their home, due to the huge influence the city has in the world of country music.
+It is where country music began, and its influence in the genre today holds strong.
+Some of Nashville's most famous names are the Allman Brothers, Hank Williams, and Liz Kilgo.
+Many country singers reference Nashville as their home due to the huge influence on country music.

 So, for those who love the world of music, finding real estate in Nashville is a good choice.
-The rich musical history of the city along with the current musical influence it has on the world is enough to provide for any music lover’s needs.
-Nashville’s history is rich in the music world, and it’s musical influence will live on for a long while.
+The rich musical history of the city and the current musical influence it has on the world are enough to provide for any music lover’s needs.
+Nashville’s history is rich in the music world, and its musical influence will live on for a long while.